IRVLUTD/AutoX-SemMap/robokit/README.md

 # RoboKit
-A toolkit for robotic tasks
+A toolkit for robotic tasks.
+This toolkit is compiled by [Jishnu Jaykumar P](https://jishnujayakumar.github.io/).

 ## Features
 - Zero-shot classification using OpenAI CLIP.